w3f/polkadot-wiki/docs/learn/learn-architecture.md

 architectures that are not necessarily blockchain in nature.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} provides many ways to secure a slot for a parachain for a particular length of time.
-Parathreads are part of a pool that shares slots and must-win auctions for individual blocks.
-Parathreads and parachains have the same API; their difference is economic.
-Parachains will have to reserve
+On-demand parachains share slots with other parachains.
+Permanent and on-demand parachains have the same API; their difference is economic.
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} for the duration of their slot lease;
-parathreads will pay on a per-block basis.
-Parathreads can become parachains, and vice-versa.
+Permanent parachains will have to reserve {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} for the duration of their slot lease; on-demand parachains will pay on a per-block basis.
+Parachains can switch between being on-demand and permanent.

 ### [Shared Security](learn-parachains.md)